 Q: What should students consider when creating an application strategy?

 A: Students are encouraged to consider the specialty, the fit of the Host institution environment, and their own strengths and skills as an applicant.
-In 2021, MD students submitted an average of 13 applications, and DO students submitted an average of 30 applications.
-Currently, in the 2021-2022 academic year, the Coalition for Physician Accountability (Coalition) guidelines continue to be one elective per learner per specialty.
+In 2022, MD students submitted an average of nine applications, and DO students submitted an average of 14 applications.

 Q: How do Home institutions collect feedback about rotations?